 The Farmland Protection Policy Act (FPPA) is intended to minimize the impact of Federal programs on the unnecessary and irreversible conversion of farmland to nonagricultural uses.
 Projects are subject to requirements if they may irreversibly convert farmland to nonagricultural use and are completed by or with assistance from a Federal agency.
-The TSP recommends conversion of agricultural land to forest and wetland habitat.
-All agricultural lands are located riverside of the mainline levee in the active floodplain of the
+The RP recommends conversion of agricultural land to forest and wetland habitat.
+All agricultural lands are located riverside of the mainline levee in the active floodplain of the LMR.

-LMR.
 Some of this land is mapped as prime farmland, but none is mapped as unique, local, or statewide importance.
-The TSP recommends reforesting a 300-feet buffer along the top bank of the Mississippi River in locations where it is not present.
+The RP recommends reforesting a 300-feet buffer along the top bank of the Mississippi River in locations where it is not present.
 Lack of a forest buffer places this land and adjacent farmland at a high erosion risk.
 Wetland restoration and other reforestation is proposed for frequently flooded agricultural lands.
 Therefore, the overall impact to prime farmland is not considered significant, and mitigation is not proposed.
-Potential impacts to prime and unique farmland as a result of any project measure would be coordinated with NRCS during the development of each measure's tract-specific construction element.
-Farmland conversion impact rating forms would be sent to the NRCS at that time.
+Coordination with the NRCS State of Tennessee Office revealed that the proposed activities would not inflict irreversible damage to key soil properties that currently qualify agricultural lands as prime, and a FPPA review is not necessary.
+Coordination with NRCS State of Arkansas Office revealed there are 37.5 acres of prime farmland in Mississippi County.
+NRCS correspondence and the completed AD-1006 forms are included in Section 18 of Appendix